 New global challenges and macrotrends impacting the construction and engineering sector have given rise to new risks and opportunities.
-Moving forward, DSI will equip a itself with strong Risk Management to grow Framework the business while managing challenges and mitigating risks in a structured and controlled manner.
+Moving forward, DSI will equip itself with a strong Risk Management Framework to grow the business while managing challenges and mitigating risks in a structured and controlled manner.

-Amid the ongoing restructuring process, the Board of Directors acknowledges its responsibility to reestablish an effective and robust Internal Control System to ensure efficient and effective risk management.
+Amid the ongoing restructuring process, the Board of Directors acknowledges its responsibility to re- establish an effective and robust Internal Control System to ensure efficient and effective risk management.
 The Board anticipates strengthening the team with new recruits as soon as possible upon completion of the restructuring.